hearsay316/citeproc-js-docs/running.rst

 While ``makeCitationCluster()`` is faster than its companions, note that it does not perform the citation sort, if any, that might be required by the style, and that it does not perform disambiguation or apply style rules to adjust the cites as appropriate to the context.
+This method is primarily useful for writing simplified test fixtures.
+It should not be relied on in production.

 !!!!!!!!!!!!!!!!